BillHertzing/BlazorExamples/README.md

 ## ATAP.Utilities.ComputerInventory.Enumerations
 This assembly supplies enumerations that support objects that describe the components that make up computer systems.
 For this example, there are three enumerations.
-One has no attributes on its elements, one has just the [Description] attribute, and the third has both the [Description] and a custom attribute [SpecialDescription].
+One has no attributes on its elements, one has just the [Description] attribute, and the third has both the [Description] and a custom attribute [SpecializedDescription].
 For all of these enumerations, the string `generic` is used for the default enumeration value (integer value = 0).

 ## ATAP.Utilities.Enumeration.Extensions
 This assembly supplies static extension methods for enumeration types.
+### public class SpecializedDescription : Attribute
+This defines the custom attribute used by some of the enums
 ### public interface IAttribute<out T>
 This interface guarentees that any object implementing this interface has a Property `Value` having a getter that returns an object of type T
 ### public static CustomAttributeType GetAttributeValue<CustomAttributeName, CustomAttributeType>(this Enum value)